demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-access-control-list

 ***
 List access control rules.
-If a id is given, the command will return the information about the wanted access control rule.
+If an ID is given, the command will return the information about the specified access control rule.

 #### Base Command